 Wrongful death attorney Eric Beasley fights for families.
 Our results include a $3.5 million post-verdict settlement over the wrongful death car accident involving a construction vehicle and $850,000 in a recent wrongful death claim involving a drunk driver.

 Attorney Eric Beasley is not intimidated by the insurance companies and doesn’t fall for their attempts to blame victims for what happened.
 We take on the tough cases.
 We’ll give it to you straight, work hard, and get you the results you need.

 The right to bring a wrongful death claim belongs to certain family members or the personal representative of a deceased person’s estate.
-Typically spouses, parents, or children file a wrongful death lawsuit on behalf of the deceased after the death of their loved one.
+Typically, spouses, parents, or children file a wrongful death lawsuit on behalf of the deceased after the death of their loved one.
 As a type of personal injury claim, it usually requires proving the four elements of duty, breach, causation, and damages.
-A wrongful death action may arise from motor vehicle accidents, including car or truck crashes, as well as accidents on property such as slip and falls.
+A wrongful death action may arise from motor vehicle accidents, including car or truck crashes, as well as accidents on property, such as slip, trip and falls.

 To assert the right to compensation, a victim’s family must prove that the defendant failed to exercise the appropriate level of care.
 The applicable standard may vary depending on the circumstances.
 Ordinary people are generally required to use the same precautions that a reasonable person would use in the same situation, while professionals may be held to a standard of care that is specific to their specialty.
 The careless or reckless action by the defendant, which is known as a breach, also must have led directly to the victim’s death.
 In other words, this means that the fatal accident would not have occurred if the defendant had not breached the duty of care, and it was a foreseeable result of the breach.
 Often, an accident reconstruction specialist or another expert is required to help explain the causation element.